Technological Change (in my life) part-3

 American companies and schools in the 1980s found themselves in the Reagan era of "minimal government" which now goes by the name austerity.
 This might have translated into greater economic problems, including unemployment, except for the actions of China's leader, Deng Xiaoping, who favored "maximal government" so was paying to send thousands of Chinese students to the USA every year to be educated.

-I personally experienced this in the 1980s when I was studying as a computer engineer in Boston (on this one occasion I was attending classes at: 20 Crosby Drive, Bedford, Mass).
+I personally experienced this in the 1980s when I was studying as a computer engineer in Boston (on this one occasion I was attending classes at: 12 Crosby Drive, Bedford, Massachusetts).
 Based upon a luck of the draw, our class engaged in "morning lectures" and "afternoon labs".
 An English-speaking Chinese student sat one row ahead of me in the lecture hall accompanied by two minders who spoke very little English but were still required to pay for student slots (IIRC, the price was $5k per week; these minders ensured the student would return to China; they passed the day in class by reading little brown books of political dogma).
 Back then, Americans correctly welcomed these foreign students as business opportunity but none of them thought that China would eventually compete head-to-head with the USA.
 I applaud the Chinese students who were able to acquire an education in a foreign country speaking a foreign language but wonder how many Americans would be willing, or able, to do the same by traveling to China.

 Comments: